elipinska/codeclan_project_1_munro_bagging_app/readme.md

 ### Possible Extensions:

-- Display the highest munro climbed for each hiker
+- Display the highest Munro climbed for each hiker
-- Add a difficulty level to each munro; display the most difficult munro for each hiker
+- Add a difficulty level to each Munro; display the most difficult Munro for each hiker
 - View hikes by region
-- Allow hikers to have personal goals (e.g. climb 10 munros)
+- Allow hikers to have personal goals (e.g. climb 10 Munros)